 This device and its accessories comply with part 15 of FCC rules.
 Operation is subject to the following two conditions: (1) This device and its accessories may not cause harmful interference, and (2) this device and its accessories must accept any interference received, including interference that causes undesired operation.

-Any changes or modifications not expressly approved in this user guide could void your warranty for this equipment.
+Change or Modifications that are not expressly approved by the manufacturer could void the user's authority to operate the equipment.
 Use only the supplied antenna.
 Use of unauthorized antennas (or modifications to the antenna) could impair call quality, damage the phone, void your warranty and/or violate FCC regulations.
 Don't use the phone with a damaged antenna.
 A damaged antenna could cause a minor skin burn.
 Contact your local dealer for a replacement antenna.